 Sometimes, Dungeons & Dragons will use a map (physical or digital, if you have access to a laptop or tablet) to better understand the terrain players are travelling.
 This is up to the party of players and not necessary for gameplay.

-If you want to get started with Dungeons & Dragons, there’s a few things you’ll need.
+If you want to get started with Dungeons & Dragons, there are a few things you’ll need.

 To get started with Dungeons & Dragons, the best thing to do is learn the basics of playing the game.
-There’s plenty of tutorials online, including this very handy explainer from Don’t Stop Thinking on YouTube.
+There are plenty of tutorials online, including this very handy explainer from Don’t Stop Thinking on YouTube.

-Critical Role has a bunch of fantastic adventures to start. with but their most recent, The Mighty Nein, comes highly recommended.
+Critical Role has a bunch of fantastic adventures to start with but their second campaign, The Mighty Nein, comes highly recommended.